aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-design/powerpoint-fonts/custom-font/_index.md

 Aspose.Slides allows you to load fonts that are rendered in presentations without having to install those fonts.
 The fonts are loaded from a custom directory.

-1. Create an instance of the [FontsLoader](https://reference.aspose.com/slides/cpp/aspose.slides/fontsloader/) class and call the `LoadExternalFonts` static method.
+1. Create an instance of the [FontsLoader](https://reference.aspose.com/slides/cpp/aspose.slides/fontsloader/) class and call the [FontsLoader::LoadExternalFonts](https://reference.aspose.com/slides/cpp/aspose.slides/fontsloader/loadexternalfonts/)  method.
 2. Load the presentation that will be rendered.
 3. Clear the cache in the [FontsLoader](https://reference.aspose.com/slides/cpp/aspose.slides/fontsloader/) class.